The case of equality for the spacetime positive mass theorem: Introduction

 In this manuscript we establish the following result which removes the additional decay assumptions required in previous papers: \begin{theorem} Let $(M,g,k)$ be a complete asymptotically flat initial data set satisfying the dominant energy condition $\mu\ge|J|$.
 Moreover, suppose that $E=|P|$.
 Then $E=|P|=0$ and $(M,g,k)$ arises as spacelike slice of Minkowski spacetime $\R^{3,1}$. \end{theorem} Our theorem is optimal in the sense that we merely need to assume $\mu,J\in L^1(M)$ which is required to ensure that $E$ and $P$ are finite and independent of the coordinate system used.

 \

 Our proof is short, elementary and relies on two ingredients: First, we use the integral formula for spacetime harmonic functions $u$ established in \cite{HKK}.
 Using the integral formula, we deduce that $E=|P|$ implies that all level-sets of $u$ have vanishing Gaussian curvature.
 Second, we employ the fundamental theorem of surfaces which states that if $(M,g,k)$ satisfies the Gauss and Codazzi equations, $(M,g,k)$ embeds isometrically into Minkowski spacetime.
 Combining the flatness of the level-sets with Liouville's theorem, we verify that the Gauss and Codazzi equations are indeed satisfied.
 We expect that this method can also be applied in other settings such as asymptotically hyperbolic manifolds.
+In Appendix \ref{B:Killing development} we give an alternative proof which uses the Killing development of $(M,g,k)$.

 \